shaolin182/photo-workflow/README.md

 Required tools are :
 - Darktable for classifying and modifying RAW images
 - Hugin for making panoramas
-- Gwenview for viewing photoggraphy
+- Gwenview for viewing photography
 - Digikam for classifying JPG images
 - XnView for modifying exif tag